 So the answer to the question How much emotion is too much? is the same for any of the emotions: If the emotion appears constantly or repetitively, and you can’t get it to resolve, that’s too much.
 That emotion is out of balance, and you need to attend to it so that your emotional realm can get back to its regular work!

-Because emotions are so powerful, a repetitive state can throw your chemistry out of balance, so attending to it may require therapy, antidepressants (in cases of repetitive rage, anxiety, or depression), anti-anxiety meds, or a change in your diet and exercise routines (regular exercise is excellent for your emotional health), so that your body can come back to balance.
+Because emotions are so powerful, a repetitive state can throw your chemistry out of balance, so attending to it may require therapy, antidepressants (in cases of repetitive rage, anxiety, or depression), anti-anxiety meds, or a change in your your diet guide and exercise routines (regular exercise is excellent for your emotional health), so that your body can come back to balance.
 Emotionally-exhausted bodies also tend to do well on a simple diet with less sugar and caffeine, and fewer processed foods.

 You can also study the emotion that got out of balance in your psyche, and wow, it will tell you amazing things about yourself, your family, and the world around you.
 But first, take care of yourself and get any repetitive emotion back into balance within your entire emotional realm.
 Emotions are amazingly deep and powerful things, but if they’re out of balance, they can be too much!